By Richard Schwary – California Numismatic Investments ……

 “My Dad had a coin collection and has since passed on giving the collection to the family.
 How can I be sure to get full value if we decide to sell?”

-It is amazing how often I get this Email so a general answer might help everyone: Most small family collections are not rare because the coins were either taken out of circulation or purchased from the local coin shops which were common 30 or 40 years ago.
+It is amazing how often I get this email so a general answer might help everyone: Most small family coin collections are not rare.
+The coins were either pulled from circulation or purchased from the local coin shops that were common 30 or 40 years ago.

-Buying quality coins during that period was hit or miss because there was not any independent certification and grading standards were evolving so in some cases the quality of the collection and therefore its value is a matter of good fortune.
-It is unlikely the collection will contain a true rarity but it is possible and there are a few pointers which allow you to make an informed decision:
+Buying quality coins during that period was hit-or-miss, because there wasn’t any independent certification and grading standards were evolving so in some cases the quality of the coin collection and therefore its value is a matter of good fortune.
+It’s unlikely the coin collection will contain a true rarity but it is possible and there are a few pointers which allow you to make an informed decision:

 (1) Do the coins indicate were they were purchased and what was paid?
-This information could come from original flips (the old coin holders) or reciepts and notes.
-These records are important because if Dad was dealing with Harvey Stack of New York for example, a leading East Coast dealer at the time and recognized numismatic figure, the chances of having a valuable coin in your hand increases tremendously.
+This information could come from original flips (the old coin holders) or receipts and notes.
+These records are important because if Dad were dealing with Harvey Stack of New York for example, a leading East Coast dealer and recognized numismatic figure of the time, the chances of having a valuable coin in your hand increases tremendously.

-(2) Regardless of the selling dealer do the coins appear to have been purchased for a premium when Dad was building the collection?
+(2) Regardless of the seller, do the coins appear to have been purchased for a premium when Dad was building the collection?
 This is important because during this time there were few rarities still in circulation.
 So by inference if he did not pay a big premium he must have just saved what came his way so the chances of having the key dates are smaller.
-This is not to say the collection is not valuable, it could be but chances are its value comes from its silver and gold content, not its collectable value.
+This is not to say the collection is not valuable, it could be, but chances are its value comes from the silver and gold content, not its collectable value.

 Good luck and let’s hope your old coffee can contains one of the missing 1894 S Barber Dimes.
 The Mint struck 24 at the time and only about half are accounted for…the price tag for one of these in excellent condition will be over a million dollars!